spalladino/flashbots-unstake-and-transfer/README.md

-**OUTDATED:** This script uses an older version of the flashbots RPC endpoint, and will not work as is today.
+:warning: **OUTDATED:** This script uses an older version of the flashbots RPC endpoint, and will not work as is today. :warning:

+---

 searcher-sponsored-tx
 =====================